ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - Users can see the total price of the products

 **Expected Results**
-- Add some products to the shopping bag and navigate to the shopping bag
+- Add some products to the Ordersheet and navigate to the OrderSheet
-- The total price of the items in the bag is shown at the bottom, right hand side
+- The total price of the items in the OrderSheet is shown at the bottom, right hand side

 **Actual Results**
-- The total price of the items in the bag is shown at the bottom, right hand side
+- The total price of the items in the OrderSHeet is shown at the bottom, right hand side

 **Results: Pass**